 - intraoperative irradiation, which delivers concentrated radiation to portions of the surgical site

 As a member of the Neuromodulation Center for Cancer Pain, I work with experts in anesthesiology and rehabilitation medicine to alleviate pain caused by cancer and its treatments.
-We use intrathecal drug delivery (which allows us to administer drugs directly into the spinal canal), a type of radiofrequency called neuroablation, and nerve stimulation to treat and cure cancer pain.
+We use intrathecal drug delivery (which allows us to administer drugs directly into the spinal canal) and nerve and spinal cord stimulation to treat and cure cancer pain.

 I am also a member of the Neurofibromatosis Center and treat patients with peripheral nerve tumors.
 While most of these tumors require conventional open surgeries, sometimes we are able to use robot-assisted techniques.